Gift Card Expert Shelley Hunter Shares Tips to Avoid Gift Card Scams

 Card Data & Technology:

-- Make sure you have a defined escalation path as responding quickly to fraud when is does occur is critical to shutting it down.
+Make sure you have a defined escalation path as responding quickly to fraud when it does occur is critical to shutting it down.

 Cooperation & Partnerships:

 Cooperating with distribution partners to investigate potential fraud.

 Working with reputable gift card exchanges and gift card malls as authorized gift card sellers.

 Cooperatively coordinating with law enforcement to identify and prosecute fraudsters.

 Sharing best practices with consumers to help them recognize and avoid fraud.

 Work with your social listening team to monitor key words that may indicate fraudulent activity (i.e. gift cards at 50% off).